bolt/docs/docs/configuration/introduction.md

 Setting up Bolt
 ===============

-Open your Bolt site in your browser, and you should be greeted by the screen to set up the first user.
-By default, Bolt is configured to use an SQLite database.
-See [configure the database](database), if you want to change this to either MySQL or PostgreSQL.
-If you do see the 'Create the first user'-screen, do so accordingly.
+To get started with setting up the first Admin user in your new Bolt install, open the Bolt site in your browser.
+You should be greeted by the screen to create the first user.
+If you see this 'Create the first user'-screen, do so accordingly.
 After you've created the first 'Administrator' user, you will be automatically logged in to the Bolt backend.
 You should now see the (empty) Dashboard screen.

 If this is not the case, but you see an error page instead, see below for a number of possible causes and solutions.

+By default, Bolt is configured to use an SQLite database.
+See [configure the database](database), if you want to change this to either MySQL or PostgreSQL.

-<p class="note"><strong>Note:</strong> When you first open a Bolt page in your
+<p class="note"><strong>Note:</strong> When you first open any Bolt page in your
 browser, you will be redirected to a page like <tt>/bolt/userfirst</tt> where you can set up the first user.
 If you get a 'File not found'-error, this means your webserver isn't configured to handle rewrites correctly.
 If you're using Apache, see our page on <a href="../howto/making-sure-htaccess-works">Making sure .htaccess and mod_rewrite are working as they should</a>.</p>

 ### Permissions (reminder)

-Bolt needs to be able to write data to a number of folders, like the `cache/` folder, and the `files/` folder, where uploaded images and other files will be saved.
+Bolt needs to be able to write data to a number of folders like `cache/` and `files/`, where uploaded images and other files will be saved.
 If your server needs to have the permissions set manually, you'll notice when opening your new install in a browser window, because you will greeted by an error.
 If this happens, see our [File System Permissions](permissions) page on how to fix this.

 If you want to get a quick way to see how your site looks with some content you can add some generated pages using the built-in [Loripsum](http://loripsum.net)